 4.1.
 Limited Warranty.
-Subject to your compliance with this Agreement, HMG warrants to you, the original licensee, that the media on which the Product is recorded will be free of defects in material and workmanship under normal use for a period of thirty (30) days from purchase, and that the Product will perform substantially in accordance with the user guide for a period of thirty (30) days from purchase.
-HMG's sole responsibility under this warranty will be, at its option, (i) to use reasonable efforts to correct any defects that are reported to it within the foregoing warranty period or (ii) to refund the full purchase price.
-HMG does not warrant that all program errors will be corrected.
+Subject to your compliance with this Agreement, HMG warrants to you, the original licensee, that the media on which the Product is recorded will be free of defects in material and workmanship under normal use for a period of thirty (30) days from purchase, and that the Product vill perform substantially in accordance with the user guide for a period of thirty (30) days from purchase.
+HMG's sole responsibility under this warranty will be, at its option, (i) to use reasonable efforts to correct any defects that are reported to it within the foregoing warranty period or (iii) to refund the full purchase price.
+HMG does not warrant that the Product will be error free, nor that all program errors will be corrected.
 In addition, HMG makes no warranties if the failure of the Product results from accident, abuse or misapplication.
 Outside the United States, these remedies are not available without proof of purchase from an authorized international source.
-All requests for warranty assistance shall be directed to HMG at the following address:
+All requests for warranty